NivenT/nivent.github.io/_posts/blog/2017-08-05-solving-pell.md

 I didn't feel like explaining all those implications, but the moral of the story is that we have two solutions given by $$(a,b)=(\pm1, 1)$$ which correspond to $$y+\sqrt{-2}=(1+\sqrt{-2})^3=-5+\sqrt{-2}$$ and $$y+\sqrt{-2}=(-1+\sqrt{-2})^3=5+\sqrt{-2}$$.
 Both of these solutions for $$y$$ corresponsd to $$x=3$$, so our original equation has two solutions: $$(x,y)=(3,\pm5)$$.

 # Introduction to Algebraic Integers
 Now that the warmup is done, we can start building all the theory we'll need to solve Pell's equations.
 The first thing we'll need is the so-called ring of integers.
 As the warmup demonstrated, it's often helpful to work in "large" systems of numbers instead of the relatively small $$\Z$$.
 However, it may not always be clear what group of numbers is the right one for a problem.
 To answer this question, we focus our attention on algebraic integers.
-The idea is that regular integers are a particular, nice subset of the field $$\Q$$ of rational numbers [^9], and so the right systems of numbers to work with a analagous nice subsets of fields bigger than $$\Q$$.
-Because we're doing algebra, and algebraists love little more than polynomials, the characterization of nice will be done in terms a polynomial condition inspired by the [rational root theorem](https://www.wikiwand.com/en/Rational_root_theorem).
+The idea is that regular integers are a particular, nice subset of the field $$\Q$$ of rational numbers [^9], and so the right systems of numbers to work with are analagous nice subsets of fields bigger than $$\Q$$.
+Because we're doing algebra, and algebraists love little more than polynomials, the characterization of nice will be done in terms of a polynomial condition inspired by the [rational root theorem](https://www.wikiwand.com/en/Rational_root_theorem).
 With all of that said, let's see some definitions

 >Definition<br>
 A **number field** $$K$$ is a finite field extension [^10] of $$\Q$$.
 Furthermore, if $$K$$ is of the form $$K=\Q(\sqrt d)=\{a+b\sqrt d\mid a,b\in\Q\}$$ for squarefree $$d\in\Z$$, then $$K$$ is called a **(real or imaginary) quadratic number field**.